 What is GABA?

 GABA is a bioactive compound mainly produced by the Lactic acid bacteria (LAB).
-Full form of GABA is Gamma-aminobutyric acid.
-Wide range of fermented food is available in the market which is fortified with aminobutyric acid or GABA (1).
+The full form of GABA is Gamma-aminobutyric acid.
+A wide range of fermented food is available in the market which is fortified with aminobutyric acid or GABA (1).
 GABA oolong tea health benefits are as follows.

 Effect of Gamma-aminobutyric acid or GABA in body